Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 … what is really counted as an “off day”?

-The way I see it this is a day in which you can have some physical activity but it shouldn’t be anything serious.
+The way I see it an “off day” is a day in which you can do some physical activity but it shouldn’t be anything serious or too intensive.

 In other words, nothing too physically demanding can be counted as an off day.